hapax/hapax.github.io/assets/maximal.md

 rotate space into time.
 This was the official view until Einstein came along, $200$ years later.
-Although Einstein's insights about spacetime were brilliant and revolutionary, we can present some of them in a way that clearly parallels the situation for space.
+Although Einstein's insights about spacetime are brilliant and revolutionary, we can present some of them in a way that clearly parallels the situation for space.
 This is why we bothered to describe the world according to Pythagoras!